SurveyMonkey/surveymonkey-ios-sdk/README.md

 ####Important
-Usage of the respondent data returned by the SurveyMonkey Mobile Feedback SDK requires that your class implement <SMFeedbackDelegate> and the `– respondentDidEndSurvey:error:` method therein
+Usage of the respondent data returned by the SurveyMonkey Feedback SDK requires that your class implement <SMFeedbackDelegate> and the `– respondentDidEndSurvey:error:` method therein

 The survey respondent data is returned as an SMSDKResponse.
 Here's an example implementation of `- respondentDidEndSurvey:error:`: